wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-introspection.md

 ## Disable Introspection Caching

-It's also possible to disable introspection caching.
+It's also possible to disable introspection caching for a given data source.
 Set `disableCache` to true, and `wunderctl up` will ignore the cache for this data source.

 ```typescript